JamieTaylor94/mentoring-solid-liskov-substitution-principle/README.md

 Why do we use it?

 Insert a link that goes to that file in the repo in your GitHub account.

-We will use this as evidence for the L of the SOLID principles.